MatthewRDangle/chunk/README.md

 * [Versioning](#versioning)

 ## What is Chunky?
-A constructor object for writing reusable, readable, and reliable javascript markup.
+A constructor object for writing reusable, readable, and reliable JavaScript markup.
 It's compatible with any javascript library or framework.

 Chunky was built to support all modern browsers, from IE 11 onward, Chrome, Safari, Firefox and Edge.
 No polyfills required. fire

 ## How does it work?
-A constructor object called Chunk is the gateway to writing modular and reusable HTML markup.
-Just write <code> var newChunk = new chunk("chunk name"); </code> to create a new chunk.
-With <code> newChunk </code> you will write build instructions using the build function, <code> newChunk.build(func) </code>.
-When ready to render, use the ready function, <code> newChunk.ready() </code>, to retrieve compiled code.
+A constructor object called Chunk is the gateway to writing modular and reusable JavaScript markup.
+Just write <code>var newChunk = new chunk("chunk name");</code> to create a new chunk.
+With <code> newChunk </code> you will write build instructions using the <code>instruct</code> function, <code>newChunk.instruct(func)</code>.
+When ready to render, use the ready function, <code>newChunk.ready()</code>, to retrieve compiled code.

 ## How is chunky different?
-Chunky handles variables, validation, copies, templates, and documentation for you.
-This means the code you write is reusable, readable, an d reliable.
+Chunky handles the storage of variables, documentation and instructions for rendering for you.
+This means the code you write is reusable, readable, and reliable.

 ## Installation
-The easiest and quickest way to install Chunky is to download the project and link to the source files.
-Their are two source files, JavaScript and CSS.
+The easiest and quickest way to install Chunky is to download the project and link to the source file.

 <pre>
 &lt;link rel="stylesheet" type="text/css" href="src/chunky.css"&gt;
-&lt;script src="src/chunky.js"&gt;&lt;/script&gt;
 </pre>

 ## Documentation
-The only documentation available for Chunky is the inline comments served inside the javascript file.
+The only documentation available for Chunky is the inline comments served inside the JavaScript file.
 Every line and function is well documented for crisp and clear instructions.
-If you need more assistance, the demo.html provides a better understanding of the use case for each function.
+If you need more assistance, the demo directory provides multiple demos for a better use case for each function.

 At some point, this information will be available in the repository's wiki.
 Just not at this time.